erusseil/PISN-classification/README.md

 ## Filter dataset

-The first thing we usually do with light curves is to translate the time to 0.
-This mean that we set the time of the first point to be 0, and we apply the same translation to all the points on the curve.Additionaly we might want to normalize the flux by dividing the values by the maximum.
-Finally we might want to apply specific cuts, to filter certain objects.
-This is why original dataset needs to be transformed before using it.
-In the folder FilterDataBase there is the script "data_base.py" that allows that .
-It contains a functions 'create' that will return you a clean filtered dataset.
+In the folder FilterDataBase there is the script "data_base.py" that contains a functions 'create' that will return you a clean filtered dataset.
 At each step informations about the filters applied and remaining objects are printed.
 All those informations are saved in a txt file.
+This function gives control over a variety of option detailed below :

+### Data transformation

+The first thing we usually do with light curves is to translate the time to 0.
+This means that we set the time of the first point to be 0, and we apply the same translation to all the points on the curve.
+Additionaly we might want to normalize the flux by dividing the values by the maximum.

+### Data filtering
+One might want to apply specific cuts, to filter certain objects.
+You can :

+--> Keep only the passbands needed

+--> Choose galactic or extragalactic objects

+--> Choose deep drilling field or wide fast deep region

+--> Keep only points marqued as detected boolean

+--> Add pair instabilities to your dataset

+--> Keep only the first half of each curve (that is points before maximum)

+Once every filter is applied, you get a final (also optional) step where we check object 'completeness'.
+It means that is a given object has less than a minimum of points (to be inputed) in each of the chosen passband, then it is removed from the final dataset.

 ## Parametrise dataset

 Once you have your dataset, the idea is to fit the lightcurves using a given model.
 The parameters used for the fit (for each passband of a given object) will be used for the machine learning step.
 For example from a simple polynomial fit of the form A*x^2 + B*x + C,  we will extract 3 parameters per passband per object.
-Additionally we can add extra parameters such as the number of points, the maximum peak value or the value of the loss funcion for the fit.
+Additionally we can add extra parameters such as the number of points, the maximum peak value or the value of the loss value for the fit.
+Assuming we keep all the passbands, in this example we would get 6 * 6 = 36 parameters for each object.

-So, from a data set we need to obtain a table with all the parameters for each objects.
+In the end, from a data set we need to obtain a table with all the parameters for each objects.
 In the folder FeatureExtraction is a script "parametrisation.py" that allows that.
 It contains a functions 'parametrise' that will return you a table of parameter with the associated objects.
 Along this file you can also find "models.py" that contains the mathematical models for the fit : you can try other fits by adding your functions in this file.
 Here we tried with two models, the polynomial previous mentionned and the Bazin function (more [here](https://arxiv.org/pdf/0904.1066.pdf))

 ## Machine learning prediction